ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 ### Package an application using Gradle

-In this tutorial we will use the Gradle [shadow plugin](https://github.com/johnrengelman/shadow).
+In this tutorial, we will use the Gradle [shadow plugin](https://github.com/johnrengelman/shadow).
-It packages all the output classes, resources and all the required dependencies into a single JAR file, and appends a manifest file to tell Java which is the entry-point main class containing the main method.
+It packages all the output classes, resources, and all the required dependencies into a single JAR file, and appends a manifest file to tell Java which is the entry-point main class containing the main method.

 First, you need to add the shadow plugin dependency in your `build.gradle` file: